NickvanZanten/domain-adapted-atsc/README.md

 ### Preparing data for BERT Language Model Finetuning

-We make use of two publicly available research datasets for the domains laptops and restaurants:
+This repository makes use of two publicly available research datasets for the domains laptops and restaurants:

 * Amazon electronics reviews and metadata for filtering laptop reviews only: